-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE YEAR ENDED DECEMBER 31, 2024
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE THREE MONTHS ENDED MARCH 31, 2025

-This Management's Discussion and Analysis ("MD&A") for Eguana Technologies Ltd. ("Eguana," or the "Company") is dated July 4, 2025, and should be read in conjunction with Eguana's consolidated financial statements for the year ended December 31, 2024, and 2023, the Annual Financial Statements.
+This Management's Discussion and Analysis ("MD&A") for Eguana Technologies Ltd. ("Eguana," or the "Company") is dated July 7, 2025, and should be read in conjunction with Eguana's unaudited condensed interim consolidated financial statements for the three months ended March 31, 2025 ("Q1 2024") and the Company's annual audited consolidated financial statements for the year ended December 31, 2024.

-The consolidated financial statements have been prepared in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board ("IASB").
-Unless otherwise indicated, all references to \$ in this MD&A are to Canadian dollars.
+The Q1 2025 financial statements have been prepared in accordance with International Accounting Standard 34 Interim Financial Reporting, under International Financial Reporting Standards ("IFRS").
+Unless otherwise indicated, all references to \$\$ in this MD&A are to Canadian dollars.
 References to US\$ or US dollars herein are to United States dollars.

-Please read the Advisory Section of this MD&A which provides information on forward looking information and other information.
-Additional information relating to the Company, including Eguana's Consolidated Financial Statements, the Company's most recently completed Annual Information Form, news releases, and other required filing documents is available on SEDAR at www.sedar.com.
-The aforementioned documents are issued and made available in accordance with legal requirements but are not incorporated by reference into this MD&A.
+Please read the Forward-Looking Statements section of this MD&A, which provides information on forward-looking information and other information.
+Additional information relating to the Company, including Eguana's financial statements, the Company's most recently completed Annual Information Form, news releases, and other required filing documents are available on SEDAR, at www.sedarplus.ca The aforementioned documents are issued and made available in accordance with legal and reporting requirements but are not incorporated by reference into this MD&A.